-History: Our study of God’s story revealed through history continues with the discovery of the New World through the American Revolution and the War of 1812.
+HISTORY: Our study of God’s story revealed through history continues with the discovery of the New World through the American Revolution and the War of 1812.
 Students research historical figures and participate in a “Living History Museum.”

-Language/Writing: Students sharpen their thinking and communication skills by practicing and utilizing the writing process.
+LANGUAGE/WRITING: Students sharpen their thinking and communication skills by practicing and utilizing the writing process.
 Students compose formal and informal writings, expository essays, a research paper, journal entries, and poetry.

-Physical Education: Students have P.E. each week.
-They learn the basics of a myriad of sports and engage in activities that promote character and being a team player.
+PHYSICAL EDUCATION: Students have P.E. each week.
+They learn the basics of a myriad of sports and engage in activities that promote character and good sportsmanship.

-Chapel: Our vision is to transform new generations of students who use their minds, hearts, hands, and feet to be culture makers for Jesus Christ.
+CHAPEL: Our vision is to transform new generations of students who use their minds, hearts, hands, and feet to be culture makers for Jesus Christ.
 We focus on developing winsome Christian character and strong biblical knowledge.